 Leonard Schuette is a doctoral researcher in this project.
 Most recently, he was a research fellow at the Centre for European Reform (CER), a think tank in London.
 He received a MPhil in International Relations and Politics (with distinction) from the University of Cambridge in 2018.
 Before, he studied at the University of St Andrews and spent an exchange semester at Sciences Po in Paris.

 Leonard Schuette’s research concentrates on the politicisation of the European Union, European Union institutions, international relations theories, and German politics.
-He has published an article in the Cambridge Review of International Affairs and book reviews in International Affairs and the Journal of Common Market Studies.
+He has published articles in the Journal of Common Market Studies, Cambridge Review of International Affairs and Journal of Contemporary European Research, and book reviews in International Affairs and the Journal of Common Market Studies.
 He has also published policy briefs as well as commentaries for the CER and several media outlets.

 Giuseppe Zaccaria is a doctoral researcher in this project.
 He recently graduated (cum laude) from the Research Master’s programme in Political Science and Public Administration at the University of Leiden, where for his thesis he examined the relationship between organization-level features of civil resistance movements and their outcomes.
 Previously, he completed his Bachelor of Arts (summa cum laude) in International Relations at the Dogu Akdeniz University in Cyprus, where he researched the Cyprus Conflict and explored the prospects for regional and international cooperation in the energy and security sectors in the Eastern Mediterranean.